topseli/diy-crypt/README.md

 A naive implementation of RSA encryption using ~1000 first prime numbers for key generation Encrypts and decrypts integers but it is rahter slow as the implementation of the mathematics isn't very clever right now...

-Planned to implement a fixed message and key size. ie. 256 bit key and message seize and to optimize the mathematical functions.
+Planned to implement a fixed message and key size and to optimize the mathematical functions.